rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/AZ-700T00 Errata All Modules.md

 No errata <br>

-## Learning Path 03 – Design and Implement Azure ExpressRoute
+## Learning Path 03 – Design and Implement Azure ExpressRoute (Total time ~75 Minutes)

 Throughout the lab use the search box to search for ExpressRoute Circuits <br>